Astronomical interferometry using continuous variable quantum teleportation: Amplification of entanglement resources

+Although the ambitious target of 150 GHz repetition rate remains a technical challenge, advances in material engineering and waveguide design are paving the way towards this goal.
+Furthermore, as shown in Table~\ref{squeezing_table} and Fig.~\ref{compare}, in the regime of $\epsilon \sim 1$—where our CV scheme outperforms both DV methods and local heterodyne detection—the threshold squeezing level is within the capabilities of current state-of-the-art technology.
+While this reflects only the current capabilities of squeezed state generation, realizing our approach will also require quantum repeaters to distribute the entanglement and distill noisy two-mode squeezed states.
+Nonetheless, these developments highlight the potential feasibility of implementing our method. }

-We explicitly compare the performance of our scheme and the method of directly combining the light from two distant telescopes in Fig.~\ref{distance}.
-We choose a relatively strong stellar source of magnitude -5, because when $\epsilon\sim O(1)$, our scheme can show advantage over both the DV scheme in Ref.~\cite{gottesman2012longer} and local heterodyne detection as discussed previously in relation to Fig.~\ref{compare}.
-For an astronomical source of magnitude -5 imaged with telescopes of diameter 6 m at $\lambda=800\;\text{nm}$, $\Delta\lambda=0.1\text{nm}$, the mean photon number per temporal mode is roughly $\epsilon\sim 0.4$.
-This is also the regime in which the requirement for effective squeezing is not so high, with the threshold for the effective squeezing parameter $r'$ roughly $0.8$.
-The required repetition rate to cover all the temporal modes is roughly 150 GHz.
-We consider a range of values of $r'$ and repetition rate for quantum repeaters operating at a distance of 10 km.
-For longer distances, we include the polynomial decrease of repetition rate as distance becomes longer while fixing $r'$ as a constant \cite{dias2017quantum}.
-In practice, this can be achieved by entanglement distillation, which consumes multiple copies of the noisy two-mode squeezed states and generates two-mode squeezed states with larger effective squeezing parameter $r'$, as detailed in Appendix \ref{appendix_repeater}.
-As shown in Fig.~\ref{distance}, even if the required repetition rate and squeezing values are not achieved, as distance lengthens, our scheme is still preferable.
+\yk{We explicitly compare the performance of our scheme with both the direct-detection method—where light from two distant telescopes is directly combined—and local heterodyne detection at each telescope, as shown in Fig.~\ref{distance}.
+We focus on a relatively bright stellar source of magnitude -5, as our scheme demonstrates an advantage over both the DV scheme in Ref.~\cite{gottesman2012longer} and local heterodyne detection when $\epsilon \sim O(1)$, as previously discussed in Fig.~\ref{compare}.
+For an astronomical source of magnitude -5 observed with 6-meter-diameter telescopes at $\lambda = 800~\text{nm}$ and spectral bandwidth $\Delta\lambda = 0.1~\text{nm}$, the mean photon number per temporal mode is approximately $\epsilon \sim 0.4$.
+This lies in the regime where the requirement for effective squeezing is moderate, with a threshold effective squeezing parameter of approximately $r' \approx 0.8$.
+The required repetition rate to cover all temporal modes is about 150~GHz.
+We analyze a range of values for $r'$ and the repetition rate for quantum repeaters operating over a 10 km distance in Fig.~\ref{distance}.
+For longer distances, we account for the polynomial decrease in repetition rate while keeping $r'$ fixed, following the scaling in Ref.~\cite{dias2017quantum}.
+In practice, this can be achieved through entanglement distillation, which consumes multiple copies of noisy two-mode squeezed states to generate states with a larger effective squeezing parameter $r'$.

+As shown in Fig.~\ref{distance}, even if the required repetition rate and squeezing values are not fully achieved, our scheme remains preferable as the distance increases.
+A key observation from this figure is that the performance of the direct detection method decreases exponentially with distance, whereas our scheme, based on CV quantum teleportation, exhibits only a polynomial decrease.
+Notably, this polynomial scaling persists even when the required repetition rate and squeezing parameter are not fully met, allowing for a parameter regime where our scheme outperforms direct detection even under non-ideal conditions.
+This highlights the feasibility of our approach despite technological challenges.